somuthegamer49/noble_amazon_nova_ai_hackathon/README.md

 Example command:

 ```
-Create a new folder in Google Drive called Hackathon Docs
+Read a file from Google Drive called Hackathon Docs
 ```

 Nova interprets the request and automatically calls the Google Drive API to perform the action.